microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgGroupSiteInformationProtectionThreatAssessmentRequest.md

 # New-MgGroupSiteInformationProtectionThreatAssessmentRequest

 ## SYNOPSIS
-Create a new threat assessment request.
-A threat assessment request can be one of the following types:
+Create new navigation property to threatAssessmentRequests for groups

 ## SYNTAX